 Now, a full two years later, I think it’s high time I give this Chocolate Peppermint Cake some time in the spotlight.

 How to make this Chocolate Peppermint Cake

-This is a very simple flavour combination.
+This is a very simple flavor combination.
 Chocolate cake with Peppermint frosting.
-I used my favourite chocolate cake recipe for this, modified slightly for three 6″ pans.
+I used my favorite chocolate cake recipe for this, modified slightly for three 6″ pans.

 Peppermint Swiss Meringue Buttercream